sierdzio/gibs/README.md

 # Usage

-A typical usage of ibs would be to call it on your main source file (of your app or libary):
+A typical usage of gibs would be to call it on your main source file (of your app or libary):

-    ibs main.cpp
+    gibs main.cpp

 To clean the project, run:

-    ibs --clean main.cpp
+    gibs --clean main.cpp

-Specifying the source file is not necessary - it will be extracted from ibs cache file generated during compilation.
+Specifying the source file is not necessary - it will be extracted from gibs cache file generated during compilation.

 ## Command line flags

 To see all available commands, type:

-    ibs --help
+    gibs --help

 Most notable options are:
-* `-c "target name ibs; include someDir"` allows you to pass ibs commands via the command line.
-All available ibs commands are listed below
+* `-c "target name gibs; include someDir"` allows you to pass gibs commands via the command line.
+All available gibs commands are listed below
-* `-j 5` allows you to lower the maximum number of threads used by ibs.
-By default, ibs uses all CPU cores.
+* `-j 5` allows you to lower the maximum number of threads used by gibs.
+By default, gibs uses all CPU cores.
 Note: you can also specify a fraction as the argument to `j`.
 For example, `-j 0.5` will use half of all available CPU cores
 * `--clean` removes all build artefacts.
-Executable and ibs cache are left alone
+Executable and gibs cache are left alone
 * `--auto-include` Automatically scans source directory for include paths.
-This can be used instead of ibs command 'include some/path' if the path is below input file
+This can be used instead of gibs command 'include some/path' if the path is below input file
 * `--auto-qt-modules` Automatically guesses Qt modules used by the project.
 This is done using internal dictionary mapping Qt classes to modules